False Statement to a Federal Agent

 Charged With Making False Statements to Federal Agents or a Government Agent?

-If you are suspected , under investigation, or concerned about omission or making false statements to federal investigators, you can contact The Law Offices of Jerod Gunsberg at (323) 633-3423 or you can get in touch with this confidential contact form.
+If you are suspected of, under investigation for, or concerned about omission or making false statements to federal investigators, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.